-A good print news story will contain the following components: inverted pyramid structure, five Ws and H, leads, impersonal reporting, news writing techniques, quotations and attributions, Associated Press Style, and proper grammar and punctuation.
+A good print news story will contain the following components: inverted pyramid structure, five Ws and H, leads, objective writing, news writing techniques, quotations and attributions, Associated Press Style, and proper grammar and punctuation.
 Proper grammar and punctuation will be covered in a separate EDIS publication.

 Inverted Pyramid Structure